 After saving our .shp file as the .kml file ad opening it, we can see very restricted information in our balloon, driven by the 10 characters limit set earlier at the ESRI shapefile step (Pic.
 2).

-The quick alteration of our field names can be done in Notepad ++ software, which is able to open and edit the .kml files, what was mentioned several times before.
+The quick alteration of our field names can be done in Notepad ++ software, which is able to open and edit the .kml files, which was mentioned several times before.

 When Notepad ++ opened and our .kml file loaded, we can see all our field names populated.
 It depends on our area size, but I am convinced, that you will have more than 1 set of these text fields.
 Each set corresponds to one single placemark visible both in QGIS and later in Google Earth (Pic.
 2).
 If you, for instance, have 20, 30, or even 100 placemarks in the area, these sets are replicated accordingly.
 I am assuming, that you got all this data i.e. from the .csv file, where all of them were bound as a big table and finally were transferred to QGIS thereafter.
 If that was so, then this solution will be very quick for you.